-Division of Juvenile Justice headquarters staff donated more than 50 turkeys for needy families in time for the Thanksgiving holiday.
-According to research analyst Nic Hatfield, who organized the drive, the final count was 53 birds equaling more than 764 pounds of meat.
-Staff delivered the fresh and frozen birds to the Sacramento Food Bank and Family Services — who in turn distributed them to needy families for Thanksgiving.
-Ever the data analyst, Hatfield noted that with 60 DJJ headquarters staff, the haul represented an 88.3% participation rate, which he hopes will continue and improve as the State Employees Holiday Food Drive goes on through December.
+The Division of Juvenile Justice headquarters staff donated hundreds of pounds of food.
+According to research analyst Nic Hatfield, who organized the drive, the final count was 53 birds totaling 764 pounds.
+Staff delivered the fresh and frozen birds to the Sacramento Food Bank and Family Services — who in turn distributed them to needy families.
+Ever the data analyst, Hatfield noted that with 60 DJJ headquarters staff, the haul represented an 88.3% participation rate.

 California Correctional Health Care Services

-The CCHCS team gathered donations and purchased 214 turkeys for the California State Employees Food Drive.
-The team then delivered them to the Sacramento food bank.
+The CCHCS team gathered donations and purchased 214 turkeys for the food drive, donating them to the Sacramento Food Bank.

 DAPO, Southern Region, Harbor District

 On Nov.
-13, the Division of Adult Parole Operations Southern Region, Harbor District, with the assistance of local donations, hosted its first Thanksgiving dinner for 35 parolees and their families.
-Parolees and their loved ones were invited to the Compton Parole Office where coffee and pastries were waiting for them while their assigned agents gifted them with a turkey and trimmings for a hearty holiday dinner and wished them a happy holiday.
-The Harbor District also presented turkeys and trimmings to the Compton Salvation Army, the Chapman House and the Menlo House, an organization servicing the parolee population.
+13, the Division of Adult Parole Operations Southern Region, Harbor District, hosted its first Thanksgiving dinner for 35 parolees and their families.
+DAPO invited families to the Compton Parole Office for coffee and pastries.
+Agents, in turn, presented families with turkeys and all the fixings.
+The Harbor District also donated turkeys and trimmings to the Compton Salvation Army, Chapman House, and Menlo House.

 On Nov.
 25, in the same giving holiday spirit, the Harbor District volunteered at the Compton Salvation Army’s Love Kitchen and helped serve Thanksgiving dinner to local families in need.
 There was musical entertainment and a toy giveaway as part of the holiday festivities.
 Agents found it rewarding to volunteer their time to help others and see the smiles and laughter from those served.

-“It is important for parole agents to connect and assist our local communities in need,” said Parole Agent III Irma Gonzalez, who organized parole participation for the event.
+“It is important for parole agents to connect and assist our local communities in need,” said Parole Agent III Irma Gonzalez.
 “Our involvement with Salvation Army is an example for the next generation of parole agents to get involved and interact positively with the community.”

 California City Correctional Facility